 Let’s be real for a second: not everyone wants to drop a car payment on a pair of sneakers.
 Sometimes, you just need a reliable workhorse that gets the job done without emptying your wallet.
 For 2026, the undisputed king of value is the Nike Giannis Immortality 4.

-At a retail price of just $90, this shoe punches way above its weight class.
-It’s widely regarded as one of the bounciest budget options on the market, featuring a dual-layer springy foam midsole that requires zero break-in time.
+At $90, this shoe punches way above its weight class.
+It’s widely regarded as one of the bounciest budget options on the market, with a dual-layer springy foam midsole that needs zero break-in time.
 It feels fast, nimble, and surprisingly stable thanks to an aggressive outrigger and rubber sidewall wraps that keep your foot contained during lateral slides.

 Specialized Categories: Lightweight & Impact Protection